THE SPIRIT OF THE FUTURE

-Desert Island is an experimental festival in search of futures worth inhabiting.
+Desert Island is an arts and ideas festival in search of magnanimous futures.

-Held in Ajo, Arizona, an ex-mining town in the borderlands of the Sonoran Desert, our event includes:
+It happens in Ajo, AZ, an ex-mining town in the borderlands of the Sonoran Desert.

-In the tradition of all great castaway tales, Desert Island temporarily removes us from the stream of daily life and invites us to reflect on where we’re going.
+In the tradition of great castaway tales, Desert Island pauses the stream of of daily life and invites us to reflect on where we’re going.

 We know that powerful tentacles of greed, apathy, oppression, technophilia, narcissism, and other draining forces have been quietly slithering into our future, preparing to distract us from its infinite possibility and code it with proprietary operating systems that turn life into revenue streams.
 What can a creative community do to mitigate these influences, introduce some utopian optimism into the mix, and help save our souls in the process?